tjenni/lua-physical/README.md

 # lua-physical

-This lua module provides classes and functions for calculating with physical quantities.
-A physical quantity consists of a numerical value and a unit.
-There are restrictions to the allowed arithmetical operations with physical quantities.
-For example the quantity time can not be added to the quantity mass.
-Further more, new quantities can be optained by multiplication or divition of other physical quantities.
+This is a pure Lua library which provides functions and object for doing computation with physical quantities.

+In general, a physical quantity consists of a numerical value called magnitude and a unit.
+There are restrictions to the allowed mathematical operations with physical quantities.
+For example the quantity time cannot be added to the quantity mass.
+Furthermore, new quantities can be obtained by multiplication or division from other base quantities.
 The density is such an example.
-It can be calculated derived by dividing the mass of a body by its volume.
+It can be calculated by dividing the mass of a body by its volume.

-## Basic Usage
+## Usage

-The module lua-physical can be imported with the command `require("physical")`.
-By executing this command, all physical units are created in the global namespace.
-Each unit starts with an underscore in order to distinguish them from other variables.
-A basic example is the following
+The library can be loaded with the command `require("physical")`.
+Like probably no other Lua library, lua-physical pollutes the global namespace with objects that represent physical units.
+This is in order to simplify the entry of physical quantities.
+By convention, each unit starts with an underscore in order to distinguish them from other variables.
+A basic example is the following:

 ```
 > require("physical")